Last Update: 28 Dec 2017 @14:15

 - Feed Stations

-Feed stations will be located at approximately 6k intervals, at the Creek Road and at the lap on the upper field at the Center serving HEED, Perpeteum, water, Nature Valley Granola Bars, and Hammer Gel packets for the duration of the race for all participants.
+Feed stations will be located at approximately 6k intervals, at the Creek Road and at the lap on the upper field at the Center serving Skratch Hydration Mix, water, and sports nutrition gummies for the duration of the race for all participants.

 - Split and Finish Timing

 We may have split timing at each of the laps and of course at the finish.
 Do not cross the finish line unless you have completed the distance you are registered for.
 Please inform the timers if you have dropped out or have not completed the entire course you were signed up to race.
 You may keep your bib as a souvenir of the marathon.
 If you are signed up for the 50k race and cross the line after only doing the 32k you will probably be listed as winning the 50k and put yourself and the race officials in an embarrassing situation.
 Water and hydration drink will be available in the finish corral.